bwysocki/rocket-nest-spring/README.md

 - rocket (written in rust language)
 - nest with express (written in nodejs)
 - spring (written in java)
+  - running in JVM
+  - running in GraalVM

 The web applications should be similar in functionality.